In This Article

 "The wonder of seaweed is that it targets a wide variety of skincare concerns—antioxidants are anti-aging, humectants act as skin hydrators, vitamin B complex is soothing, and so forth," says Camp.
 "The extracts of seaweed are popular ingredients for many beauty products like cleansers, moisturizers, anti-aging products, scrubs."
 Those with dry, sensitive, and acne-prone skin as well as those looking for anti-aging properties will benefit from seaweed.

 The Best Products With Seaweed

-A Byrdie-approved skincare product featuring marine-sourced ingredients, this moisturizer calms redness and irritation while stimulating metabolic turnover for glowy, hydrated skin.
+A Byrdie-approved skincare product featuring marine-sourced ingredients, this moisturizer promises to calm redness and irritation while stimulating metabolic turnover for glowy, hydrated skin.

 "This is a highly concentrated extract from the Laminaria Digitata seaweed, which is rich in vitamins, amino acids, and minerals that aid in reducing the appearance of fine lines and wrinkles," says Sarfati.
 She recommends this as the first step to the brand's iconic Four-Layer Facial for more luminous skin.

 Users of this Byrdie-loved retinol oil will notice overnight hydration that lasts all day, a decrease in overall redness, and plumper looking skin.
 The perfect final step to your skincare routine, this nutrient-packed oil is packed with vitamin A, powerful algae extracts, and 1.2 percent clean retinol.

 Camp recommends this as a lightweight daily moisturizer for oily skin types.
 It contains three nutrient-rich algae extracts along with vitamin E and a blend of seven botanical extracts to hydrate without leaving behind a greasy residue.